Music Australia (online resource): History of development

 Developing and delivering the systems to make the service possible posed enormous challenges to music librarians and information professionals across Australia.
 When the first ideas for a service were floated in 2001, Australia’s music was scattered across many different institutions, libraries, archives, museums and arts and specialists music organizations, and there was no way for users or researchers to find and access them.
 There were no collections of digitized printed music and although some national institutions had been digitally preserving their sound collections, none were available online.

 As part of the content generation the National Library developed a cooperative plan with the state libraries to digitize Australian sheet music within their emerging digitization programs.
 Some state libraries, such as Queensland and Western Australia, also developed arts initiatives to perform and record hitherto unknown historic musical works pertaining to their regions, and others, such as the State Library of South Australia, commenced programs to digitally preserve and deliver sound recordings.

 Music Australia 1.0

 Music Australia 1.0 was launched in March 2005 with a wide and substantial range of content from major and minor contributing institutions.
 Soon after release the service faced more challenges and changes, motivated by the need for sustainability amidst rapidly changing digital information business models and in response to external demands and user feedback.

-The rapid changes in the music industry, driven by new technology and delivery models, posed many challenges for the service as we attempt to stay relevant and to provide to users access, for research or recreation, to Australian music resources.
-The need to increase and to provide access to Australian digital music, both historical and contemporary, from printed music to the latest digital audio downloads, for users was a driving force as we looked to improve our service.
+Changes in the music industry related to technology and delivery models have affected the service's efforts to provide access to Australian music resources for research or recreation.
+The organization sought to increase access to Australian digital music, including historical and contemporary printed music and digital audio downloads.